• Skip to primary navigation

 Your skates should be one or one and one half-size smaller than the regular shoes.
 It should be a bit tight without making discomfort.

-There is a debate or doubt goes in the new hockey skate buyer, which is why downgrading.
+There is a debate or doubt going in the new hockey skate buyer, which is why downgrading.
 The statement in response is if you take the same size shoe as you wear in general, it will give you comfort.
 But the outsole of a skate is hard, which is why your foot will move inside of the skate, resulting in discomfort and reduced output.

 Your toe should not be scratching the toe cap.
 It means buying 3-4 sizes lower will cause less productivity.
-Experts say toe should just be kissing the toe cap only.
+Experts say the toe should just be kissing the toe cap only.
 When the boot is laced up, the heel should not be able to move a bit.

 Pro tip: Buy at least 1-2 sizes smaller than dress shoes.